syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfImageEditor/Zooming.md

 ## Panning

-Image editor control provides support for panning.Imageeditor allows to pan image with only two fingers to identify touch interaction between panning and Resizing or shifting shapes.
+Image editor control provides support for panning.Image editor allows to pan image with only two fingers to identify touch interaction between panning and Resizing or shifting shapes.

 ![SfImageEditor](ImageEditor_images/zoom.gif)